series

 Seeing the British establishment struggle with the financial sector is like watching an alcoholic […].
 Until 2008 there was denial over what finance had become.
 When a series of bank failures made this impossible, there was widespread anger, leading to the public humiliation of symbolic figures.

-2. (broadcasting) A television or radio program which consists of several episodes that are broadcast in regular intervals
+2. (broadcasting) A television or radio program consisting of several episodes that are broadcast at regular intervals.

 “Friends” was one of the most successful television series in recent years.